nathanjhood/UBento/README.md

       $HOME/Pictures \
       $HOME/Templates \
       $HOME/Videos \

+With this option, no linkage is created to your Windows user folders; all storage remains local to your distro/.vhd file.

 We're using ```$HOME/.config``` as our desktop configuration folder (you may have to ```mkdir $HOME/.config``` if it's not already present).
 We can set bookmark tabs for our chosen Linux desktop browser as follows;